 The 8q24 chromosome region — a section of human DNA that scientists have linked to cancer risk — contains several risk alleles (gene variants that raise susceptibility).
 This region contributes disproportionately to prostate cancer risk in Black men.
 Studies of men in West Africa, the Caribbean, and the United States have confirmed that the elevated risk follows ancestry rather than geography — Black men in Nigeria, Jamaica, and Detroit share similar patterns of susceptibility, which strongly implicates genetic factors rather than environmental ones.

 This genetic risk is not a death sentence.
 It is information — and information, when used, saves lives.
-In practical terms, it means:
+In practical terms, it means the following.

 - Screening recommendations developed for the general population are inadequate for Black men